Whittaker supports for representations of reductive groups: Proof of Theorem , and relation to admissible and special orbits

-\begin{thm}[{\cite{Nev,Nev2}}] Let $F$ be non-Archimedean.
+\begin{thm}[{\cite[Corollaries 5.9 and 6.3]{Nev}, \cite[Main Theorem]{Nev2}}] Let $F$ be non-Archimedean.
 If $G$ is classical then the set of admissible orbits coincides with the set of special orbits.
-If $G$ is split exceptional then the set of admissible orbits includes the set of special orbits. \end{thm}
+If $G$ is split exceptional \DimaN{different from $E_8$} then the set of admissible orbits includes the set of special orbits. \end{thm} \DimaN{It is conjectured in \cite{Nev2} that the same holds for $E_8$.}

 For $F=\R$, the sets of special and admissible orbits coincide for orthogonal, symplectic and general linear groups.
 However, for unitary groups all orbits are special but most orbits are not admissible.
 See Theorem \ref{thm:Oht} below for these facts.
 Also, for several exceptional groups, some split and some non-split, there are special non-admissible orbits and admissible non-special orbits - see \cite{Noel,Noel2}.